DevilAguo0/hiddify/How-to-activate-WARP-on-the-Hiddify-panel.md

 The system status is displayed on this page.
 Also, the status of the warp connection, the IP allocated for the use of the warp traffic is displayed.

+> * Note that Warp is always active as a service.
+That is, here even if you have disabled it in the settings, it will be displayed again.

+> * When you disable warp from the settings, traffic will not pass through the service even though it is enabled.

+> * If you have entered the limited or unlimited Warp Plus code, the type of service will be displayed as Limited or Unlimited on this page.

 You can also use the [ipinfo](https://ipinfo.io/) site.
 If the IP displayed on this page belongs to Cloudflare despite the filter breaker being turned on; In this case, the warp is activated correctly.

 <div align=center>